Guidance to Camden Schools, Nurseries and FE Colleges

 - The DfE has updated their information for parents and carers about the wider opening of education settings to include details about opening secondary schools to years 10 and year 12 pupils from 15 June and to provide links to guidance on safer travel.
 The guidance can be found here

 All DfE coronavirus guidance for educational settings can be found in one place on GOV.UK at: https://www.gov.uk/government/collections/coronavirus-covid-19-guidance-for-schools-and-other-educational-settings

 Schools and safeguarding: COVID–19 contingency plan

-Schools play a vital role in all aspects of safeguarding and therefore it is important to maintain this communication and liaison to the highest extent possible, despite the obvious challenges posed by COVID-19 and associated school closures.
+Schools play a vital role in all aspects of safeguarding and therefore it is important to maintain this communication and liaison to the highest extent possible, despite the obvious challenges.

 Consequently, practice will continue to uphold the values of London Child Protection Procedures whilst following a different course in terms of process where usual approaches are no longer practicable.

 In this context, schools are requested to adhere to the following principles:

 - Where strategy discussions and child protection enquiries are undertaken on new cases, information shared by schools is particularly valuable, partly as the families concerned may not be previously known to Children’s Social Care